Stress Busters: 4 Integrative Treatments

-Linda Lee, M.D., director of the Johns Hopkins Integrative Medicine and Digestive Center, gives her top recommendations on integrative treatments for stress, focusing on techniques that treat the mind as well as the body.
+Linda Lee, M.D. , gives her top recommendations on integrative treatments for stress, focusing on techniques that treat the mind as well as the body.
 “I truly believe it’s important not just to manage health from a physical perspective, but that we also manage the brain and how it contributes to symptoms,” she says.

 Meditation and mindfulness-based stress reduction (MBSR) are therapies proven to help manage anxiety and depression.

 Meditation is an ancient practice that helps you reach a relaxed state by focusing on breathing and awareness of the body in the present.

 MBSR is a program that draws on the principles of meditation to help people become more aware of how negative thoughts impact physical feelings.
 Research has shown that benefits of MBSR include:

 - Fewer emotional ups and downs, and greater resilience

 - Improved relationships

 “There’s a lot of great evidence that meditation and mindfulness-based stress reduction are very helpful for managing mood disorders,” says Lee.
 “I definitely recommend it.”